DainPixel/kaggle-data-mining/README.md

 - **Grid Search** (for final parameter refinement)

 ## 🏁 Final Results
-- **The best-performing model excluded actigraphy data** due to excessive missing values.
+- The best-performing model excluded actigraphy data due to excessive missing values.
-- **Feature engineering and hyperparameter tuning improved results**, but the challenge remained.
+- Feature engineering and hyperparameter tuning improved results, but the challenge remained.
-- **Ensemble learning & PCA** yielded the best overall performance.
+- The highest-performing model was CatBoost with Stratified K-Fold cross-validation.

 ## 📂 Files
 - `notebook-final-1.ipynb`: Jupyter Notebook containing model training and evaluation